Mechanical Engineering Graduate Programs

 - Acceptance determined by ME Department

 - Graduate conditionally classified (admission contingent upon satisfying certain deficiencies or conditions established by the Department)

 The following forms are required and must be filed:

-- Formal Study Plan, file with the graduate coordinator no later than one quarter before graduation.
+- Final Formal Study Plan, file with the graduate coordinator at the beginning of your last quarter before graduation.
 You must follow the requirements and have approval for courses you take throughout your tenure.